timdiels/varbio/README.rst

 some `DRMAAJobServer`\ s).
 DG pipeline's results are passed via the filesystem, each job gets its own working directory in which a job can write its output, or it can simply write to stdout and stderr.

+Job dependencies need to be specified up front, you usually need to refer to your dependency's job directory anyway, so this shouldn't be too much of a hassle.
+We'd like to keep a Job immutable in general, it's just simpler.
+If you did allow a mutable dependency set, do you allow removal?
+At least you would block changes as soon as the Job has been run (regardless of whether it completed).